Loan Options

 • Must commit to teaching at Chamberlain University for two years after graduation from the NFLP qualified program.

-• Request the Chamberlain University NFLP Application Form be sent via DocuSign from a Chamberlain admission representative or student finance advisor.
+• Request the Chamberlain University NFLP Application Form from a Chamberlain admission representative or student finance advisor.

-• All applicants will receive notification informing them of their NFLP application status prior to the start of the upcoming session.
+• All applicants will receive email notification informing them of their NFLP application status within 30 days of submitting the application.

 • Chamberlain University will run a credit check to confirm if there are any judgment liens entered against him/her based on the default of a Federal debt, 28 U.S.C.
 3201 (e).